Anna Winlock: Major contributions

 Through her thirty-year career at the Harvard College Observatory, Winlock contributed to the many projects the observatory faced.
 Her most significant work involved the continuous and arduous work of reducing and computing meridian circle observations.
+She played a crucial role in ensuring the accuracy of positional data, which was fundamental for tracking celestial objects over time.
 Five years earlier under the direction of her father, the observatory collaborated with multiple foreign observatories in a project for preparing a comprehensive star catalog.
 The project was divided into sections or zones by circles parallel to the celestial equator.
 Winlock began to work on the section called the "Cambridge Zone" shortly after being hired on by the observatory.
-Working over twenty years on the project, the work done by her team on the Cambridge Zone contributed significantly to the Astronomische Gesellschaft Katalog, which contains information on more than one-hundred thousand stars and is used worldwide by many observatories and their researchers.
+Working over twenty years on the project, her meticulous calculations allowed Harvard to be one of the first institutions to publish its portion of the Astronomische Gesellschaft Katalog, a milestone in stellar cataloging.
+The work done by her team on the Cambridge Zone contributed significantly to the Astronomische Gesellschaft Katalog, which contains information on more than one-hundred thousand stars and is used worldwide by many observatories and their researchers.

 Besides her work on the Cambridge Zone, she also contributed to many independent projects.
 She supervised in the creation of the Observatory Annals (a collection of tables that provide the positions of variable stars in clusters) into 38 volumes.
+Winlock also gained a lot of media attention in 1901 when she and Dr. Simon Newcom published their joint work computing the path of a newly discovered asteroid, Ocllo, figuring out that it had the least circular orbit of any asteroid yet known.

 Death

-Winlock's death was unexpected.
-On December 17, 1904, she visited the Harvard College Observatory for what would be the last time, and she continued working through the holiday season.
+On December 17, 1903, she visited the Harvard College Observatory for what would be the last time, and she continued working through the holiday season.
 The last entry in her notebook of reductions was on New Years Day 1904.
-Three days later she died suddenly at the age of 47 in Boston, Massachusetts.
+Three days later, she died suddenly at the age of 46 in Boston, Massachusetts.
 A funeral service was held at St. John's Chapel in Cambridge.